fabwu/flarum-ext-sso/README.md

-# Flarum Single Sign On
+# DEPRECATED - Flarum Single Sign On

+(no longer actively maintained)

 This extension equips Flarum with Single Sign On.
 The workflow is based on this [post](https://discuss.flarum.org/d/2808-how-i-implemented-cross-authentication-with-flarum).